 ‘C.L.
 Pirkis’

 An encyclopaedia entry on nineteenth-century detective fiction author C.L.
-Pirkis.
+Pirkis, creator of female detective Loveday Brooke.
+(Article)

 ‘Elizabeth Burgoyne Corbett’